Accessing data in Amazon S3

 Before consuming a data transfer:

-• Access must be configured in Bobsled for the identity that is consuming the data.
-Learn more how to configure an Amazon S3 destination.
+• In Bobsled Transfers, before consuming a data transfer, the data must be sent to the destination, and access must be configured in Bobsled for the identity consuming the data.
+To learn how to configure access to the destination, please visit the Amazon S3 destination.

 • If you are accessing the data via the AWS command-line tool, you must install the CLI.